olivomarco/wp-container-apps/wordpress-setup.md

 - Azure Container Registry, to store our container image
 - we will also use Virtual Networks in order to keep our database private and not exposed to the internet

+The idea is to use as much managed/serverless services as possible, and to do it in a scalable and economical way.

 ## Architecture

 This diagram explains the architecture we are going to setup: